data quality issues

 Invisible Operational Inefficiencies

 And then there’s the hidden financial cost.
-Poor data quality doesn’t just hit you in one place—it seeps into every corner of your business.
 Gartner estimates $12 million per year is lost to poor data quality for an average business, but that’s just the surface.
+The real cost is in lawsuits, layoffs, and lost market confidence.

 Smarter Ways to Handle Data Quality Today